The United Kingdom RagaMuffin Cat Society

 A Breed Apart

 From the beginning, RagaMuffin breeders have faced the challenge of gaining acceptance for their cats as a distinct breed, despite their common origins with Ragdolls.
 The patterns that form so important a part of the Ragdoll standard receive little emphasis from RagaMuffin breeders.
-They accept every color and pattern, with or without white.
+They accept every colour and pattern, with or without white.
 But the differences go deeper than that.
 The RagaMuffin has a distinct head shape.
 Rather than having a flat plane between the ears, the skull has a slight dome.
 The RagaMuffin has a shorter nose than the Ragdoll, and walnut-shaped eyes rather than oval.
 While the Ragdoll profile exhibits a gentle curve with the final segment straight, the RagaMuffin standard requires an obvious nose dip or scoop.
-RagaMuffin breeders aim to produce a rounded, more heavily boned cat Kim Clark, owner of Ultimate Rags cattery in Ft.
+RagaMuffin breeders aim to produce a rounded, more heavily boned cat.
+Kim Clark, owner of Ultimate Rags cattery in Ft.
 Lauderdale, Fla., echoes the words of other breeders when she describes the RagaMuffin’s coat as texturally similar to a rabbit’s coat, shorter and thicker than the Ragdoll’s medium-long, silky coat.
-When asked about the cats’ personality, Janet Klarmann, the ACFA and AACE breed committee chairperson, says, “That’s the best part,” using words like “wonderful” and “perfect” to describe her favorite breed.
+When asked about the cats’ personality, Janet Klarmann, the ACFA and AACE breed committee chairperson, says, ‘That’s the best part,’ using words like ‘wonderful’ and ‘perfect’ to describe her favorite breed.
 Melody, her first Cherubim, impressed her with an unhesitating sociability though she was cage-raised.
-“Their ideal family would probably include children,” says longtime breeder Curt Gehm.
-“This is the kind of pet that children will remember for the rest of their lives.”
+‘Their ideal family would probably include children’ says longtime breeder Curt Gehm.
+‘This is the kind of pet that children will remember for the rest of their lives.’

 RagaMuffin Breed Highlights